micl2e2/mafa/README.md

 providing ones with non-trivial barriers, examples of disrespecting users' freedom.

-Mafa is the one who fights against them and protects web users' freedom.
-Because Mafa believes that as long as the data is publicly accessible for all users without discrimination, the APIs to access it should be as well.
+Mafa is the one who commits to protexting web users' freedom.
+It tries its best to achieve the initial goal: as long as the data is publicly accessible to all users without discrimination, the APIs to access it should be as well.

-<a id="org51a98ac"></a>
+<a id="org2c3e881"></a>

-# Supported modules <a id="org08877ce"></a>
+# Supported components <a id="orga259726"></a>

+-   TWTL: Query Twitter users' timeline.

+-   GTRANS: Query translation from Google Translate.

+-   CAMD: Query word definition from Cambridge Dictionary.

 -   IMODE: Interactive mode.

--   TWTL: Twitter users' timeline.

--   GTRANS: Google translation service.
+<a id="org17e3f66"></a>

+## What about website "&#x2026;"?

+Yes!
+Mafa is open in its heart.
+If your favorite websites are not listed here, you can <span class="underline">submit a feature request</span> or write a Mafa component for your favorite website, as long as that site meets the following requirements:

+1. It will not shut down in the foreseeable future.
+2. The valuable data on it is in text form.

-<a id="org58deb4d"></a>
+<a id="org6c439f0"></a>

 # Contributing

 Mafa is still in early development, any contribution is welcomed!

-<a id="org885ce3b"></a>
+<a id="org814b32e"></a>

 # License